 With fires, the insurance dynamic is tricky.
 Most insurance companies do not do aggressive work on wildfire because it doesn’t touch their bottom line.
 Their biggest cost for home insurance is hail.
 Hail happens multiple times per year and causes extensive property damage.
 Wildfire is catastrophic but rarer.

 There are certain things you can do to protect your home.
-There are several nonprofits that work with homeowners to help them take measures to protect their homes.
+There are several nonprofits that work with homeowners to help them.
 But for people who own a lot of property, these measures are incredibly expensive and won’t guarantee 100% protection.
 These measures reduce risk but do not eliminate it.
 Insurance companies are slowly starting to offer rate reductions for people who do defensible actions.

 Fire is a part of normal homeowner insurance programs (not so with floods).
 There are some rumors that insurers are threatening to back out of writing policy for fire.
 Some properties are uninsurable at any rate.
 It could become like flood insurance, with the government subsidizing it leading to political disaster.
-When private insurers stopped writing policy for floods, the government took over and NFIP was created.
-However, it is likely very far away for fire insurance, as fires aren’t putting insurers out of business.
-If fires grow faster and become more frequent, this could change.
+When private insurers stopped writing policy for floods, government took over and NFIP was created.
+However, it is likely very far away for fire insurance since fires aren’t putting insurers out of business.
+But if fires grow faster and become more frequent, this could change.

 Fires, Floods and Retreat

 With floods, rebuilding is the high cost.
 With fire, the big cost is firefighting.
-We try and stop fires, but we don’t try and stop floods.
-Another difference is that when you rebuild in a fire zone, there is no high risk until the vegetation recovers; in flood zones, the risk remains.
-Post-Sandy, a couple of communities in Staten Island were bought out – one was even moved to a different location.
+We try and stop fires, but don’t try and stop floods.
+Another difference is that when you rebuild in a fire zone, there’s no high risk anymore until the vegetation recovers; in flood zones, the risk remains.
+Post-Sandy, a couple of communities in Staten Island were bought out – even one that was moved to a different location.
 But what are the secondary consequences of retreat vis a vis tax rates, schools, etc.?
 Buy-out is complicated and doesn’t happen much.

-Relatedly, a tax or fee for living in a higher risk place wouldn’t work for fire, because that parcel level data doesn’t exist.
-We can’t show that one particular house or piece of land corresponds to a specific risk ranking.
+What about a tax or fee for living in a higher risk place?
+This wouldn’t work for fire, because that parcel level data doesn’t exist, and you can’t show that one particular house or piece of land corresponds to a specific risk ranking.
 Home builders and realtors are very much against this.

-Human nature is to rebuild rather than retreat.
+Human nature is to rebuild, not to retreat.
 More and more people want to live in these wild-urban interface areas (amenity-seeking migrants).
 Strategic retreat is not discussed in relationship to fire.
 People don’t want to move and have an attachment to place.